bwilt17/College-Assignments/README.md

 # ME106 Assignments

-Programs made in ME106 at SJSU in Spring 2021.
+CircuitPython programs made in ME106 at SJSU in Spring 2021.